University Administrative Policies

 4.3.2.
 Health Sciences Center

-The Chancellor for Health Sciences has authority to sign contracts, grant documents, proposals, and other agreements for research or sponsored projects for the Health Sciences Center and the UNM Health System.
+The EVP for Health Sciences/CEO for Health System has authority to sign contracts, grant documents, proposals, and other agreements for research or sponsored projects for the Health Sciences Center.

 4.4.
 Employment Contracts